Easy and Accurate Performance Testing With JUnit/Maven

 Luckily, we have this ready-made runner available which we will learn in the next section.

-The load runner would look like below:
+The load runner would look like the following:

 @LoadWith("load_config.properties")